Sinovac coronavirus vaccine offered by Chinese city for emergency use costs $60

 Chinese authorities have to date not released pricing details for potential COVID-19 vaccines.
 Hundreds of thousands of people have been given experimental vaccines in late-stage trials as part of an emergency inoculation programme launched in July.

-It was not clear if Jiaxin city’s pricing includes subsidies.
+It was not clear if Jiaxing city’s pricing includes subsidies.
 The city’s CDC declined to comment.

 Sinovac did not immediately respond to a request for comment.
 Its vaccine is in late stage trials in Brazil, Indonesia and Turkey, and the company has said that an interim analysis of Phase 3 trial data could come as early as November.